NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
 Hello!
-I am the InfoBot and I am here to provide you with information about the Employment Situation data published by the US Bureau of Labor Statistics every month.
-Do you have any specific questions for me?
+I am the InfoBot and I specialize in providing accurate and up-to-date information about the US Bureau of Labor Statistics' Employment Situation data.
+I can answer any questions you have about employment trends, job growth, and job market statistics.
 ```

 Let's inspect what happened: